Attention-based Quantum Tomography

-Recent developments in modern quantum devices~\cite{arute2019quantum} are bringing quantum systems with a large number of qubits within reach.
-However, characterization and validation of such quantum systems are essential for assessing progress, beyond mere qubit count, as devices are subject to noise.
-Comprehensive characterization of quantum systems can be performed through quantum state tomography \cite{paris2004quantum}, in which the density matrix describing the noisy quantum $N_q$-qubit many-body state is reconstructed from projective measurements on identically prepared copies of the quantum state.
-However, the exponential-in-$N_q$ Hilbert space of many-body states implies that exact tomography techniques, such as maximum likelihood estimation (MLE), require exponential-in-$N_q$ amount of data as well as an exponential-in-$N_q$ time for processing.
-Such prohibitive costs limit traditional methods of tomography to small system sizes $N_q<10$.
+With rapid progress in modern quantum devices \cite{arute2019quantum}, the characterization and validation of large quantum systems becomes an important challenge.
+Quantum state tomography offers a comprehensive characterization of quantum systems \cite{paris2004quantum}.
+However, the exponential-in-$N_q$ Hilbert space of $N_q$-qubit many-body states implies that exact tomography techniques, such as Gaussian maximum likelihood estimation (MLE) \cite{james2001mle}, require exponential-in-$N_q$ amount of data as well as an exponential-in-$N_q$ time for processing.
+Such prohibitive costs limit exact density matrix reconstruction to small system sizes $N_q\lesssim10$.
 In fact, the tomographic measurement method that is integrated into IBM's Qiskit library is limited to $N_q=3$.
 Hence, many experiments rely on indirect methods of error determination, for example variants of randomized benchmarking~\cite{sheldon2016characterizing}.
-Indeed there are efforts to estimate outcome probabilities showing promising scaling~\cite{huang2020shadow}.
-Nevertheless new strategies for the reconstruction of the full density matrix using experimentally accessible measurements for a general quantum state are much needed.
+Indeed there are efforts to directly estimate properties of quantum states from measurements showing promising scaling~\cite{huang2020shadow}.
+Nevertheless, the scalability of this approach depends crucially on the availability of global entangling gates acting on all qubits simultaneously, which are outside the reach of experimental systems.
+Thus, new strategies for the characterization of noisy, entangled many-body quantum states using experimentally realistic measurements are much needed.